List of the busiest airports in Spain: 30 busiest airports in Spain by passenger traffic

+2023

+The following is a list of the 30 busiest Spanish airports in 2023, from AENA statistics.

+2022

+The following is a list of the 30 busiest Spanish airports in 2022, from AENA statistics.

+2021

+The following is a list of the 30 busiest Spanish airports in 2021, from Aena statistics.

+2020

+The following is a list of the 30 busiest Spanish airports in 2020, from Aena statistics.
+The large decrease in passenger numbers was caused by travel restrictions imposed in response to the COVID-19 pandemic.

 2019

 The following is a list of the 30 busiest Spanish airports in 2019, from provisional AENA statistics.

 2018

 The following is a list of the 30 busiest Spanish airports in 2018, from provisional AENA statistics.

 2017

 The following is a list of the 30 busiest Spanish airports in 2017, from provisional AENA statistics.

 2016

 The following is a list of the 30 busiest Spanish airports in 2016, from AENA statistics.

 2015

 The following is a list of the 30 busiest Spanish airports in 2015, from final AENA statistics.

 2014

 The following is a list of the 30 busiest Spanish airports in 2014, from AENA statistics.

 2013

 The following is a list of the 30 busiest Spanish airports in 2013, from AENA statistics.

 2012

 The following is a list of the 30 busiest Spanish airports in 2012, from AENA statistics.

 2011

 The following is a list of the 30 busiest Spanish airports in 2011, from AENA statistics.